Alpha Kappa Delta

 International Sociology Honor Society

-Alpha Kappa Delta takes it name from the first letters of three Greek words.
+Alpha Kappa Delta takes its name from the first letters of three Greek words: Anthropon, katamanthanein, and diakonesein.

-When this phrase is translated freely, it expresses both the goal and the method of Alpha Kappa Delta.
+When translated freely, they express both the goal and the method of Alpha Kappa Delta.

 Qualifications for membership:

-1. Must be an officially declared sociology major or demonstrate a
+1. Must be a declared sociology major or demonstrate a

 serious interest in sociology within an official program of the host

-2. Must be at least a junior (third year) by standards of the host
+2. Must be at least a junior by standards of the host

 3. Must have accumulated the equivalent of an overall GPA of 3.3 (by a